JacobCorey94/ProjectDog/README.md

 2. Ensure that you have the scrapy library installed

+ -On a ubuntu-based machine, apt-get install python-scrapy -pip install should also work if you prefer to install it that way

+3. Locate the file called runme.sh.
+This is a bash script to begin the crawler

+4. run the shell command './runme.sh'

+----OLD (Manual) WAY OF STARTING THE SCRIPT----

+How to use:

+1. Ensure that you have python installed

+ -Available from download on the web and from linux repos of your choice

+2. Ensure that you have the scrapy library installed

  -On a ubuntu-based machine, apt-get install python-scrapy pip install should also work if you prefer to install it that way

 3. From this folder, navigate to sample/spiders/test.py